 Bethesda has reportedly been talking about making Starfield for years now.

-There have been rumours flying around about the game since Bethesda publisher Zenimax filed a trademark for the name as far back as 2013.
+There have been rumors flying around about the game since Bethesda publisher Zenimax filed a trademark for the name as far back as 2013.

 Given how much mileage Bethesda has achieved out of its other tentpole IPs – Fallout and The Elder Scrolls, which have both seen various spin-off entries and MMO variants – it is presumably hoping to make Starfield a far-reaching franchise in the same vein.